Synthemistidae

-The Synthemistidae are the family of dragonflies commonly known as tigertails, or sometimes called southern emeralds.
+Synthemistidae is a family of dragonflies commonly known as tigertails, or sometimes, southern emeralds.
 This family is part of the superfamily Libelluloidea.

-Synthemistidae is an ancient dragonfly family, with some species occurring in Australia and New Guinea.
+Synthemistidae is an ancient dragonfly family, dating back to the Palaeocene.

+Species of Synthemistidae occur in Australia and New Guinea.

 Most species are small in size and have narrow abdomens.
-Their nymphs are bottom dwellers, and resist droughts by burying themselves very deeply.
+Nymphs are bottom dwellers, and resist droughts by burying themselves very deeply.
 Synthemistid dragonflies frequently prefer marshy areas, as well as fast-flowing streams.
 The family Synthemistidae is sometimes called Synthemidae.

+Some taxonomic history

+In 2025 a significant revision of Libelluloidea using morphological and molecular techniques added three families and restored six families.
+This reduced the number of genera included in Synthemistidae.

 Genera

-The family Synthemistidae includes the following genera: